-Dr. Matthew Heinrich and Dr. David Dodgin in Austin, TX, can help patients like you resume their life through total joint replacement.
+Drs.
+Matthew Heinrich, David Dodgin, and Gregory Catlett in Austin, TX, can help patients resume their life through total joint replacement.

 Total joint replacement is a surgical procedure in which parts of an arthritic or damaged joint are removed and replaced with a metal, plastic, or ceramic prosthetic device.
 These devices are designed to replicate the movement of a normal, healthy joint.

 What joints can be replaced in a total joint replacement surgery?

 Total joint replacement is a commonly performed surgery at our Austin, TX, practice and throughout the entire country.
 The American Academy of Orthopaedic Surgeons estimates more than 400,000 are done each year.
 At Orthopaedic Specialists of Austin, joint replacement is possible for virtually every joint, including the ankle, foot, shoulder, elbow, and finger, but the two most commonly replaced joints are knees and hips.

 An advanced stage of osteoarthritis is typically the main reason for a knee replacement.
 Patients who need this surgery have severe pain in their knee that can prevent them from climbing stairs, getting up after sitting, and even walking.
 During this procedure, your doctor will remove damaged bone and cartilage from your shinbone, thighbone, and kneecap.
 The removed bone and cartilage will then be replaced with an artificial joint that functions like your natural knee.